-Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations Joseph A. Amato 79 Years Director since 1989; Real estate developer; Managing partner of the Kent Companies, owner, manager and developer of income producing real estate since 1970.
-Mr. Amato has been principally engaged in real estate development activities for more than 40 years, developing residential and commercial properties.
-In addition he has for many years owned and managed residential and commercial real estate.
-His activities have involved, among other things, land acquisition, infrastructure installation, building design, construction supervision, zoning, budgeting, negotiations with lending institutions and property sales.
-His broad experience has encompassed many aspects of real estate development and management and he brings his broad and varied experiences to our board of directors.
-Jeffrey A. Gould Director since 1999, Vice President from 1989 to 1999 and Senior Vice President since 1999; Since 1996, President, from 1996 through 2001, Chief Operating Officer, and since 2002, Chief Executive Officer of BRT Realty Trust, a New York Stock Exchange listed real estate investment trust; Trustee of BRT Realty Trust since 1997; Since 1996, Senior Vice President and since 2013, director of Georgetown Partners, Inc., the managing general partner of Gould Investors.
+Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations Jeffrey A. Gould Director since 1999, Vice President from 1989 to 1999 and Senior Vice President since 1999; Since 1996, President, from 1996 through 2001, Chief Operating Officer, and since 2002, Chief Executive Officer of BRT Apartments, a New York Stock Exchange listed real estate investment trust; Trustee of BRT Apartments since 1997; Since 1996, Senior Vice President and since 2013, director of Georgetown Partners, Inc., the managing general partner of Gould Investors.
 Jeffrey A. Gould is the son of Fredric H. Gould and brother of Matthew J. Gould.
 Mr. Gould has spent his entire career in the real estate business.
-His principal activity for more than the past 17 years has been first as chief operating officer and then as chief executive officer of BRT Realty Trust.
-In these capacities, he has operated a public REIT, dealt with many areas in the real estate field, including evaluation, management and real estate acquisitions and dispositions, and is highly qualified to serve as a member of our board of directors.
-Matthew J. Gould Chairman since June 2013, Vice Chairman from 2011 through June 2013; Director since 1999; President and Chief Executive Officer from 1989 to 1999 and a Senior Vice President from 1999 through 2011; From 1996 through 2013, President, and from 2013, Chairman of the Board and Chief Executive Officer of Georgetown Partners; Senior Vice President of BRT Realty Trust since 1993 and Trustee since 2001; Vice President of REIT Management Corp. since 1986.
+His principal activity for more than the past 17 years has been first as chief operating officer and then as chief executive officer of BRT Apartments.
+His experience in operating a public REIT and expertise in evaluating real estate acquisitions and dispositions, makes him a valued member of our board.
+Matthew J. Gould Chairman since June 2013, Vice Chairman from 2011 through June 2013; Director since 1999; President and Chief Executive Officer from 1989 to 1999 and a Senior Vice President from 1999 through 2011; From 1996 through 2013, President, and from 2013, Chairman of the Board and Chief Executive Officer of Georgetown Partners, the managing general partner of Gould Investors; Senior Vice President of BRT Apartments since 1993 and Trustee since 2001; Vice President of Majestic for more than the past five years.
 Matthew J. Gould is the son of Fredric H. Gould and brother of Jeffrey A. Gould.
 In addition to his general knowledge of real estate matters, he devotes a significant amount of his business time to the acquisition and sale of real property, and he brings his knowledge and expertise in these areas to his board activities.
 He also has experience in mortgage financing and real estate management, activities in which he is frequently involved.
 His more than 30 years' experience as a real estate executive is a valuable asset to our board of directors.